 Automatic sleep scoring techniques are thus welcome.
-Most of the computer-assisted scoring techniques stages were based on RK rules (Harper, 1987 - Jansen, 1989 - Principe, 1989).
-In fact, most of them try to reproduce what is done by neurologists and which can lead to an overall epoch-by-epoch agreement of 80%, they require a quite complex decisional tree (see Fig. 2 in Anderer, 2005).
-With the emergence of "chaos theory", Recurrence Plots Quantifiers, Lyapunov exponents or correlation dimension were used to obtain hypnograms with an overall agreement which was rarely greater than 60 or 70% (Susmakova, 2008).
+Most of the computerassisted scoring techniques stages were based on RK rules ([10, 12, 18]).
+In fact, most of them try to reproduce what is done by neurologists and which can lead to an overall epoch-by-epoch agreement of 80%, and require a quite complex decisional tree (see Fig. 2 in [2]).
+With the emergence of "chaos theory," recurrence plots quantifiers, Lyapunov exponents, or correlation dimension were used to obtain hypnograms with an overall agreement which was rarely greater than 60 or 70% ([23]).

-Neural networks were also used to distinguished different features exhibited in the spectral domain but were not able to distinguish more than the REM sleep from non-REM sleep (Groezinger, 1997).
-Another technique was correctly scoring sleep stages but required two EEG channels, one horizontal electro-oculogram channel and one chin electromyogram channel (Schaltenbrand, 1996).
-An automatic sleep classification, was able to distinguish awake, slow-wave sleep and rapid eye movements sleep stages (Sunderam, 2007), but a specific sensor, a head accelerometer, was required and must be added to conventional sensors.
+Neural networks were also used to distinguish different features exhibited in the spectral domain but were not able to distinguish more than the REM sleep from non-REM sleep ([9]).
+Another technique was correctly scoring sleep stages but required two EEG channels, one horizontal electrooculogram channel and one chin electromyogram channel ([20]).
+An automatic sleep classification was able to distinguish wake, slow-wave sleep and rapid eye movements sleep stages ([22]), but a specific sensor, a head accelerometer, was required and must be added to conventional sensors.

-Our aim is to develop a reliable automatic technique using a single signal for scoring hypnograms.
+Our aim is to develop a reliable automatic technique using a single EEG signal for scoring hypnograms.
 The subsequent part of this paper is organized as follows.
-In Section 2 the pool of patients which were recorded is described.
+In Sect.
+2 the pool of patients which were recorded is described.
 Section 3 is devoted to our automatic sleep scoring technique and to a new global sleep quality index used to rank a set of hypnograms.
-In Section 4 the results are presented and Section 5 gives a conclusion.
+In Sect.
+4 the results are presented and Sect.
+5 gives a conclusion.

-2. Patients
+2 Patients

 This retrospective observational study was conducted at the sleep laboratory at the medical university hospital Intensive Care Unit in Rouen.
-We selected 38 recordings but only 35 were associated with a reliable sleep scoring.
+We selected 38 recordings, but only 35 were associated with a reliable sleep scoring.
 These patients were long-term ventilated for chronic respiratory failure and grouped into two types.
-The first type corresponds to an Obesity Hypoventilation Syndrome (OHS) commonly seen in severely overweight people who fail to breathe normally resulting in low blood oxygen levels and high blood carbon dioxide (CO2) levels.
+The first type corresponds to an obesity hypoventilation syndrome (OHS) commonly seen in severely overweight people who fail to breathe normally resulting in low blood oxygen levels and high blood carbon dioxide (CO_2) levels.
 Many of these patients have increased upper airway resistances during sleep (obstructive sleep apnea).
 This induces a significant amount of wake after sleep onset (WASO) leading to abnormal daytime sleepiness.
 This disease puts strain on the heart, possibly resulting in heart failure, leg swelling, and various other related symptoms.
-The second group of respiratory failure, considered here, is associated with Chronic Obstructive Pulmonary Disease (COPD).
-This refers to small airway obstructions and emphysema, two commonly co-existing pulmonary diseases in which the airways progressively narrow inducing shortness of breath.
-In these patients, the airflow limitation is usually non-reversible when treated with bronchodilators and progressively becomes more and more severe.
+The second group of respiratory failure, considered here, is associated with chronic obstructive pulmonary disease (COPD).
+This refers to small airway obstructions and emphysema, two commonly coexisting pulmonary diseases in which the airways progressively narrow inducing shortness of breath.
+In these patients, the airflow limitation is usually nonreversible when treated with bronchodilators and progressively becomes more and more severe.
 One efficient treatment is to put these patients under noninvasive mechanical ventilatory assistance.
 In the present case, all patients were ventilated with the bilevel ventilator RESMED VPAP III.
 All patients included in this study were in stable condition, as assessed by clinical examination and arterial blood gases.